arazi2/aisends.github.io/_projects/UAV.md

 # Training Opportunities
-Content for CPSC 4820/6820 titled "AI for Autonomous Vehicles", especially developing several hands-on projects, training modules, and simulation scenarios in virtual environments (SUMO, Webots, Carla).
+This project provides content for CPSC 4820/6820 titled "AI for Autonomous Vehicles", especially developing several hands-on projects, training modules, and simulation scenarios in virtual environments (SUMO, Webots, Carla).
+Here is the syllabus for this [course] ().